vechain/grant-program/applications/Flybloc.md

 ## Development Roadmap

 ### Overview
-These costs are estimates based on our development partner we have vettted and chosen.
-We are engaging with a firm who can deliver us post PoC through MVP.
-We have already defined scope and costs in detail including headcount of various roles.
+These costs are estimates based on the development partner we have vetted and chosen.
+We are engaging with a firm that can deliver us post-PoC through MVP.
+We have already defined the scope and costs in detail including the headcount of various roles.
 Below is a summary of those costs and staffing.

 |   |  Milestone 1 | Milestone 2 | Milestone 3 | Milestone 4 | Total |
 | - | - | - | - | - | - |